 A Guide to RISC OS Versions

-Since the demise of Acorn at the end of the 1990s, development of RISC OS has continued due to the work of a number of different companies.
-For the first time in its history, two versions of the OS are being developed for desktop users.
-Add to that the changes required to make the OS run on new hardware, and the situation can start to get confusing.
+Since the demise of Acorn at the end of the 1990s, development of RISC OS has continued due to the work of a number of different companies and volunteers.
+To complicate things, since 2002 there have been two separate ‘strands’ of development, by two different companies.
+The situation can quickly start to get confusing, especially for newcomers.

-This quick guide to RISC OS versions aims to aims to explain the options available for anyone wanting to use the system today: if you want information going back to the beginnings in 1989, you should read our brief history of RISC OS.
-The first section of the guide looks at the background information required to make sense of RISC OS today, before the second goes on to examine the versions of the OS in common use.
+Here we aim to explain the options available for anyone wanting to use the system today.
+If you want information going back to the beginnings in 1989, you should read our brief history of RISC OS.

 What hardware does RISC OS run on?

-These days, RISC OS can be used on “native” ARM-based desktop machines which can be viewed as distant descendants of the original RISC machines made by Acorn, as well as on “emulated” hardware which runs on Windows, Mac OS X and Linux.
+RISC OS can only be used on “native” ARM-based computers, which can be viewed as distant descendants of the original RISC machines made by Acorn.
+These can either be physical desktop machines, development boards, or software emulators which allow RISC OS to run on “emulated” hardware within a window on a Windows, Mac OS or Linux desktop.

 When will it be available for ‘normal’ hardware?